 Before we dive deep, there are three things I want you to remember as you’re reading this article if you believe you may have disordered eating tendencies.
 First, you’re not alone.
 There is a whole community of people out there (myself included!) ready to support you.

 Second, it’s never too late, you are always worth it.
 No matter how difficult or unimaginable recovery may seem at the moment, you are always worth fighting for.

 Third, this is always a judgment-free platform.
 We’re simply here to educate, support and encourage.

 Ok, let’s dive in.

-Disordered Eating V. Eating Disorders
+Disordered Eating Behaviors Vs. Eating Disorders

-Technically, having disordered eating habits is a bit different from having an eating disorder.
+Technically, having disordered eating behaviors is a bit different from having an eating disorder.
 You must meet specific criteria to be diagnosed with an eating disorder.
 On the other hand, disordered eating habits may be present in the absence of a diagnosis of a specific eating disorder.

 I know it sounds a little confusing, but stick with me.

 The Academy of Nutrition And Dietetics defines disordered eating as, “a range of irregular eating behaviors that may or may not warrant a diagnosis of a specific eating disorder” (1).

 In contrast, each specific eating disorder has it’s own set definition and criteria.